 Train Street Hanoi

-Although living on the train tracks was considered undesirable and the area was seedy, tourists started flocking to the tracks to capture the trains barreling through the narrow neighborhood.
+Initially, living here was undesirable, but then tourists started flocking to the tracks to capture the trains barreling through the narrow neighborhood.

 Quan Su Pagoda

 MAP.
-The picturesque 15th century Buddhist Pagoda is spacious and airy – and an ideal reprieve while sightseeing Hanoi.
+This picturesque 15th century Buddhist Pagoda is spacious and airy – and an ideal reprieve while sightseeing Hanoi.
 It serves as the Head Office of Vietnamese Buddhist Sangha.

 Hanoi Hilton: Hoa Lo Prison Museum

-Interesting Fact: Hoa Lo translates to Hell’s Hole, which seems appropriate for a prison name.
+Interesting Fact: Hoa Lo translates to Hell’s Hole, which seems appropriate.
 However, it was named for the street it was built on, Pho Hoa Lo – which is where wooden stoves were once sold.

 Vietnamese Women’s History Museum

 MAP.
-Open daily 8-5pm; fee for entry and audio guide.
-Opened in 1995, the Vietnamese Women’s Museum features exhibits detailing women’s contribution to Vietnamese society.
-Displays include women’s role in the family, their part in the country’s history and traditional fashions.
+Open daily 8am-5pm.
+Since 1995, this venue has featured exhibits detailing women’s contribution to Vietnamese society.
+Displays include their role in the family, the country’s history and traditional fashions.

 Lunch at a Hanoi Hot Spot

-Hanoi food is legendary…and some of the best eats are south of the Old Town.
+Hanoi cuisine is legendary…and some of the best spots are south of the Old Town.
 Choose one – or both – of these classic places to eat in Hanoi!

 Bun Cha Huong Lien

-Pro Tip: The table they sat at is encased in protective glass in an upstairs room – ask the waitstaff and they will point the way.
+In fact, the very table they sat at is encased in an upstairs room – ask the waitstaff and they will point the way!

 Pho Thin